ashwin-maurya/Notes-application/README.md

 # Quicky
--A simple notes taking Web Application
+-A simple notes taking Web Application.

--Uses local storage of the users browser to store notes
+-Uses local storage of the user's browser to store notes.

+-Users can create a PDF format of their notes.